Durss/TwitchCypherKeyboard/README.md

 # Cypher keyboard for Twitch

-This script allows you to send secret messages publicly on a Twitch chat.
+This script allows you to send secret messages publicly on a Twitch chat.\
-Normal people will see cryptic chars, you will see the secret message.
+Normal people will see cryptic messages, you will see the secret message clear.

 <div align="center"><img src="demo.gif" alt="demo" /></div>